Pentax SMC DA 21mm f/3.2 AL Limited - Review / Lab Test - Analysis

 Page 2 of 2

-The DA 21mm f/3.2 produces a relatively pronounced degree of barrel distortions (~2%) - this is not dramatic but a bit higher than expected/desirable for a newly designed fix-focal lens.
+The DA 21mm f/3.2 produces a relatively pronounced degree of barrel distortion (~2%) - this is not dramatic but a bit higher than expected/desirable for a newly designed fix-focal lens.

 This aspect cannot change just by using another Pentax DSLR so we copied the old findings here.